lechimp-p/php-src/README.md

 ```

 As it acts for a source of services and fresh objects, its interface provides
 methods for those tasks.
 Let's look at the interface for services first.

-New
+#### Services

-services are registered via the `service` method, which is provided with a name
+New services are registered via the `service` method, which is provided with a
-for the service and a constructor to create the service:
+name for the service and a constructor to create the service:

 ```php
 <?php